mufan-li/mufan-li.github.io/_posts/2017-12-30-poincare_inequality.md

 since $$Var[X] \leq \mathbb{E}X^2$$.
 Secondly due to the measure being a probability measure, we have a much smaller constant on the inequality $$C=1$$.
+In combination, we were also able to drop the compact support assumption.

 An immediate consequence is to consider
 $$f$$ Lipschitz with coefficient $$1$$,